arjunmalik/graphql-sample-users-app/README.md

 1. npm install
 2. npm run json:server
 3. npm run dev (by default application will be served on http://localhost:4000/)
+4. Navigate to http://localhost:4000/graphql for the schema, runnning queries and mutations.

 For more on GraphQL please see other repo: